+Management Units

-Management Units: High Plains Mallard Management Unit-roughly defined as that portion of the Central Flyway that lies west of the 100th meridian.
+High Plains Mallard Management Unit-roughly defined as that portion of the Central Flyway that lies west of the 100th meridian.

+Definitions

-Definitions: For the purpose of hunting regulations listed below, the collective terms "dark" and "light" geese include the following species:
+For the purpose of hunting regulations listed below, the collective terms "dark" and "light" geese include the following species:

-Dark geese: Canada geese, whitefronted geese, brant, and all other goose species except light geese.
+Dark geese: Canada geese, whitefronted geese, brant (except in California, Oregon, Washington, and the Atlantic Flyway), and all other goose species except light geese.